Understanding PF Calculations: Who Covers EDLI and Admin Charges After Supreme Court Order?

 debora-sumopayroll

-The employer makes the contribution to these schemes on behalf of the employees.
-The employee contribution is deducted from the salary before they credit the salary.
-Employees themselves need not make any direct payment to these schemes.
+The employer makes contributions to these schemes on behalf of the employees.
+The employee contribution is deducted from the salary before it is credited.
+Employees themselves do not need to make any direct payments to these schemes.

-The contribution of employees is calculated as: –
+The contribution of employees is calculated as follows:

-The contribution of Employer is calculated as: –
+The contribution of the employer is calculated as follows:

 The chief motive of the EDLI scheme is to offer financial security to the family members of the policyholder (deceased person).
-Family members mean spouse, unmarried daughter or male child up to 25 years of age.
-The employee cannot choose which of the three schemes, EPF, EPS or EDLI, that he/she wants to opt for, but they are transferable with any change in the job.
-The new employer will continue to make payment in the existing account only.
+Family members include the spouse, unmarried daughter, or male child up to 25 years of age.
+Employees cannot choose which of the three schemes—EPF, EPS, or EDLI—they want to opt for, but these are transferable with any change in employment.
+The new employer will continue to make payments into the existing account only.

 ankitavaid320@gmail.com